inside the wekaforé universe

 Wekaforé Maniu Jibril first started making clothes aged 14.
 “I was drawing on T-shirts with Sharpies and selling them to my classmates for lunch money,” the designer says.
 “My mother used to have a small textile factory-workshop, right outside our house.
 I spent most of my childhood in Lagos helping the workers there.”

-At 24, the designs of his namesake brand have developed into something a little more advanced than drawings on a tee -- a clever mixture of leather chest rigs, tracksuit trousers and dated African cinematic iconography reimagined into logos printed onto tees and hoodies.
+At 24, the designs of his namesake brand have developed into something a little more advanced than drawings on a tee -- a clever mixture of leather chest rigs, tracksuit trousers and nostalgic African cinematic iconography reimagined into logos printed onto tees and hoodies.
 But the traces of this lineage are present throughout each piece.
 It’s “Afro-primitive-futuristic functional-disco activewear”, he says, and it’s inspired by everything from The Nuba tribe of South Sudan, to motherhood and divine femininity, to Fela Kuti.
 “Lagbaja was also a key influence growing up,” he says, referring to a controversial Nigerian folk musician who, according to legend, has never been seen without his mask, even by his wife.
 “I didn’t know about designers or luxury brands until I left Nigeria.
 Where I’m from Dior, Gucci, Louis Vuitton don’t hold the same value, they’re so far away from our reality.”

 Leaving Lagos to study at a small design institute in Bilbao, Wekaforé is now based in Barcelona where he runs his label.
 “Being a designer in Barcelona is calm,” he says of this decision to avoid the more conventional fashion capitals and their overpopulated scenes.
 “The scene here is still very young so you’re sort of isolated, which is good for me, there’s space to think.”